2024 Solar Incentives Guide for Minneapolis, MN - Tax Credits & Rebates

 Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
 It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
 This is a tax credit that reduces your taxes by a certain percentage of the money you spend on your solar system.

 The ITC was originally for 30% of the cost of installing a solar system, although that number has fluctuated slightly over the last few years between 26-30%.
 The percentage you qualify for will depend on when your solar system was installed.
 The cost of installation includes the panels themselves as well as the cost of equipment, labor and accessories.
 There is no maximum amount you can claim.
 The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
-The residence must be owned by you and in the United States.
+The residence must be in the United States and owned by you.

-More information about the new Inflation Reduction Act can be found here.
-Your local Minneapolis solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Minneapolis solar panel installers are the best people to answer your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

-Not all solar incentives are federal; rebates, tax credits and more may be offered at the state and local level.
-These incentives may be offered by the Minnesota government, or by your county or municipality.
-Certain incentives are available for a limited time, while others are ongoing.
+Some solar incentives may be provided at the state and local level.
+As with federal incentives, these might include rebates, tax credits and more.
+These incentives might be given out by the Minnesota government, or by your county or municipality.
+Certain incentives are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Minneapolis